 Maybe you’ll hear the Divine guiding you to dream big and trust.

 There is so much information and “noise” out there on parenting.
 Let me help you cut through the noise and focus on practices and approaches to parenting that truly support your child’s sense of resilience and deepens your connection.
 In Regarding Our Children, I bring my expertise in traumatic stress prevention, present parenting, and building healthy relationships to support you on your parenting journey.
 I put my heart and clinical experience into this course while narrowing down what lessons and practices really matter, and I share them with you in nine audio podcast style lessons.
-I hope you’ll join me for the next session.
+You can now take Regarding Our Children when YOU WANT!
+It’s on demand!
+Check it out.